franciszh/valiant-frontend-coding-challenge/DESCRIPTION.md

 ### System Design

-Given the decision made from the above section, each step will be a standalone component and dynamically render itself when the previous step is completed.
+Given the decision made from the above section, each step will be a standalone component which is driven by a config file and dynamically render itself when the previous step is completed.
 This design reflects the concepts of micro-frontend, performance optimization and scalability for potentially more complicated loan calculator.

 ### Sprint or Kanban